saalfeldlab/stitching-spark/README.md

 ```
 </details>

+This will create a single `tiles.json` file in the same directory as the existing .mvl file.
+Separate JSON tile configuration files for each channel will be created in the next step when the images are split into channel during conversion.

 #### ImageList.csv objective-scan acquisitions
 *ImageList.csv* metadata file lists image tile filenames in all channels and contains stage and objective coordinates of each tile.
 Image tiles are expected to be stored as .tif files (separate files for each channel).